Self-learning

 3 different sticks with the meaning of “solid ground”, “thick ice”, and “thin ice”.

-• Solid ground: Feeling stable and safe.
+• Solid ground (wooden stick): Feeling stable and safe.

 • Living